-Models were evaluated against all chemicals based on Relative Predictive Error (RPE): $\frac{(pred-obs)}{obs}$
+Models were evaluated against all chemicals based on Relative Predictive Error (RPE): $\frac{pred-obs}{obs}$

 - Here we have evaluated all observed time points equally, neglecting phase (absorption/distribution/metabolism) and measurement accuracy.
-Other analyses focusing on key statistics (such as peak and time-integrated concentration) will be examined elsewhere - Maximum likelihood 1 compartment model fits provide an estimate of ideal performance - At left are box-and-whiskers plots showing the distribution of RPE at each observed time point across all 99 chemicals for which predictions were available (no model predicted Oxoacetic acid--water (1/1) or Nitrite) - The upper and lower extent of the box for each model indicates the 25th to 75th quantiles, the midline indicates the median (50th quantile) and vertical line indicates 1.5x the range of the box.
+Other analyses focusing on key statistics (such as peak and time-integrated concentration) will be examined elsewhere - Maximum likelihood empirical one-compartment model fits provide an estimate of ideal performance - At left are box-and-whiskers plots showing the distribution of RPE across all 99 chemicals for which predictions were available (no model predicted Oxoacetic acid--water (1/1) or Nitrite) - The upper and lower extent of the box for each model indicates the 25th to 75th quantiles, the midline indicates the median (50th quantile) and vertical line indicates 1.5x the range of the box.